chrisalee27-dotcom/IT-Security-Labs/Ticket-002-Nmap-Host-Discovery/README.md

 • Network host discovery
 • Subnet scanning
-• Nmap reconnaissance techniques
+• Service enumeration using Nmap
+• Verification of active connections using netstat
-• Identifying active systems on a network
+• Basic network reconnaissance techniques

 ---

 # Conclusion

 Nmap successfully identified active hosts within the virtual lab environment.
-This reconnaissance step is essential before performing service enumeration or vulnerability scanning.
+This discovery phase provides the foundation for deeper reconnaissance activities such as port scanning, service enumeration, and vulnerability analysis.